ordvild/ordvild/writing-portfolio.md

 - [Vandringens återkomst](http://ordvild.se/vandringens-aterkomst)
 - [Frigör dina fötter, kvinna!](http://ordvild.se/frigor-dina-fotter-kvinna)

-## Markdown experimenting
+## CV and cover letters

 My CV and cover letters are created in Markdown – because I just love it – and converted to PDF for compatibility reasons in application systems.
+I use Obsidian on my iPad for that and an online Markdown-to-PDF converter.

 My CV is an exercise in Markdown tables and how to get it right and readable when converting to PDF.
 Unfortunately, GitHub Pages does not handle tables well so I cannot upload my CV Markdown file here.
 Refer to my [LinkedIn profile](https://www.linkedin.com/in/sara-skenhall-6999a71a0) for my professional qualifications.

+## Publications

+Master thesis, June 2011, Chalmers University of Technology, conducted at Imperial College, London: [Towards closing the nitrogen flow in UK agriculture: An explorative study of integrated food and bioenergy production with increased nitrogen recirculation](https://hdl.handle.net/20.500.12380/142504)

+Scientific article in Biomass & Bioenergy, May 2013, based on my master thesis project: [Integration of bioenergy systems into UK agriculture](https://www.researchgate.net/publication/257421328_Integration_of_bioenergy_systems_into_UK_agriculture-New_options_for_management_of_nitrogen_flows)

+---

 Copyright © 2025 Ordvild